 Regardless of your age, you must have a physical to indicate that you are healthy enough to serve in case you are deployed.
-Review this resource to learn what the fitness requirement entails and which medical conditions may disqualify a prospective applicant.
+Review this resource to learn which medical conditions may disqualify a prospective applicant.

 Where you take your physical depends on the program you want to enter.
 Health Professions Scholarship Program (HPSP) applicants will take a physical at a Military Entrance Processing Station (MEPS) near them, and Uniformed Services University of the Health Services (USU) applicants will take their physicals through the Department of Defense Medical Examination Review Board.
 You are also required to pass a security investigation and demonstrate the high moral standards expected of a physician and a military officer.

 The Military screens for certain conditions that may be incompatible with a military medical practice.
 Waivers for certain health-related issues are available on a case-by-case basis.
 Depending on the program, you may want to apply early to give the Services enough time to process your waiver.

 To join the Military, you have to be at least 18 years old (17 with parental consent), or granted a waiver.
 As for the upper age limit, it depends on the Service and the program:

 - Army, Army Reserve and Army National Guard: 42

 - Air National Guard: 47